utopia-php/pay/docs/tutorials/add-payment-adapter.md

 > To clone a repository, you will need a basic understanding of CLI and git-cli binaries installed.
 If you are a beginner, we recommend you to use `Github Desktop`.
 It is a really clean and simple visual Git client.

 Finally, you will need to create a `feat-ZZZ-adapter` branch based on the `main` branch and switch to it.
-The `ZZZ` should represent the adapter name.
+Replace `ZZZ` with the adapter name.

 ## 2. Implement new adapter